LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - BasePropertiesPanel, SectionHeading, withDomainPropertiesPanelCollapse (instead of DomainPropertiesPanelContext)
     - BaseDomainDesigner component and withBaseDomainDesigner HOC
     - DomainFieldLabel component for domain designer field input consistency
+    - Issue 39938: Domain field fix to revert back to max length of 4000 if user input is larger then this value

 ### version 0.39.3
 *Released*: 24 March 2020